gwiza-muli/lab-linked-lists-maven/README.md

 Authors

-* Your Name Here
+*Sheilla Muligande
-* Your Name Here
+* Mitch Paiva
 * Samuel A. Rebelsky (starter code).

-This code may be found at <https://github.com/USERID/lab-linked-lists-maven>.
+This code may be found at <https://github.com/gwiza-muli/lab-linked-lists-maven.git>.
 The original code can be found at <https://github.com/Grinnell-CSC207/lab-linked-lists-maven>.